 In collaboration with the United Nations Environment Programme, FSC launched the five-year Forest Certification for Ecosystem Services (ForCES) project in 2011 as an incentive for the preservation of valuable ecosystem services in responsibly managed forests.
 The aim of the project is to adapt FSC standards to emerging ecosystem services markets and target ecosystem services with present or future market potential.
 The ForCES project was implemented and tested in several pilot sites, specifically in the following countries: Chile, Indonesia, Nepal and Vietnam.
 The ForCES project finalized in 2017.
 You can read the final report here, and the executive summary of the final report here.

-For more information on helping us develop and promote FSC ecosystem services tools, or to support or invest in ecosystem services on FSC-certified forests, please contact Chris Henschel, FSC International, Programme Manager (Ecosystem Services), firstname.lastname@example.org
+For more information on helping promote FSC ecosystem services tools, or to support or invest in ecosystem services on FSC-certified forests, please contact Chris Henschel, FSC International, Programme Manager (Ecosystem Services), firstname.lastname@example.org

 Uses of the FSC ecosystem services claims: The figure shows the four different uses of the FSC ecosystem services claims.
 Promotions can be made by the forest manager to attract funds, payments, and investments.
 Financial sponsors and buyers may in turn make promotions to generate business value.
 The Ecosystem Services Certification Document provides transparency.